 Electrical fire and electrocution hazards

-Improperly installed solar panels can cause electrical fires and electrocution endangering you, your home or business, and those around you.
+Improperly installed solar panels can cause electrical fires and electrocution.

-Some contractors don’t install a shut-off feature.
-When we need to make repairs along your street, power is completely shut-off in the affected lines.
-Without a shut-off feature, your solar installation could provide even a small amount of electricity to the power lines, causing harm (even death) to linemen and field personnel.
+Some contractors who install your solar PV system don’t install a shut-off feature.
+When we need to make repairs along your street, power is completely shut-off along the affected lines.
+Without this very important safety feature, your solar installation could provide even a small amount of electricity to the power lines, which could harm (sometimes fatally) linemen and field personnel.

 Instability of the Meralco network